crowdsourcemedical/volunteer-database/README.md

-# This is the official CSM (Crowd source medical) database
+# This is the official CSM (Crowd source medical) Database

 ![Django CI](https://github.com/crowdsourcemedical/volunteer-database/workflows/Django%20CI/badge.svg)
 ![Node.js CI](https://github.com/crowdsourcemedical/volunteer-database/workflows/Node.js%20CI/badge.svg)

 We created this in light of the covid-19 pandemic to allow volunteers to work together in tackling the shortage of ventilator equipment.

-Backend is a django rest api with a postgres database, Frontend is react
+Backend is a django rest api with a postgres database, Frontend is react.

-We're just getting started so documentation is lacking
+We're just getting started so documentation is lacking.

 Reach out to me and join the discord for help!

-## Backend setup
+## Backend Setup

 This will clone the project, set up a virtual Python environment, and install the dependencies.